 We have three satellite units which provide Day Support.
-These are located at Pittington Village Hall, Southbrook House, and a Sensory/Allotment Garden based behind the Police Station in Sherburn Road.
+These are located at Sherburn Hill, Southbrook House, and a Sensory/Allotment Garden based behind the Police Station in Sherburn Road.

-The main aim of our work is to enhance the quality of life for the service users by supporting them to learn new skills, have new experiences, develop their interests and hobbies and develop new friendships and relationships.
-We offer arts, crafts, drama, sports and personal development in line with requests from participants as well as running our Hen House Café.
+We have recently moved to new premises at Sherburn Hill in what used to be Sherburn Hill Primary School.
+It has now become Sherburn Hill Community Hub and we sub-lease part of the building and have our own entrance and outside space.
+We are absolutely delighted with the facilities and the scope the new premises offer us.
+Our main office is now based there too.
+As always, the main aim of our work is to enhance the quality of life for our service users by supporting them to learn new skills, have new experiences, develop their interests and hobbies and develop new friendships and relationships.
+We offer arts, crafts, drama, sports and personal development in line with requests from participants.

 Durham Police Office, 46 Sherburn Road, Gilesgate, Durham DH1 2JR